 While stress is an inevitable part of life, it is essential to identify and manage it effectively.
-The symptoms of occupational stress among female faculty members include frequent arguments with colleagues and students, increased complaints about student behavior. and a decline in performance and well-being.
-Although complete avoidance of stress is challenging, faculty members can adopt practices such as time management, prioritizing tasks, and enhancing problem-solving skills to alleviate stress.
-Additionally, cultivating emotional awareness, gratitude, and optimism, personal relationships, improving and engaging in regular exercise, prayer, yoga, and meditation can contribute to the physical and mental well-being of faculty members, leading to better stress management and a more peaceful and joyful life.
+The symptoms of occupational stress among female faculty members frequent include arguments with colleagues and students, increased complaints about student behavior, and a decline in performance and well-being.
+Although complete avoidance of stress is challenging, faculty members can adopt practices such as time management, prioritizing tasks, and enhancing problemsolving skills to alleviate stress.
+Additionally, cultivating emotional gratitude, awareness, and optimism, improving personal relationships, and engaging in regular exercise, prayer, yoga, and meditation can contribute to the physical and mental well-being of faculty better members, leading to stress management and a more peaceful and joyful life.